Hungarian food and best Hungarian restaurants in Budapest. Where to eat 2019

 Fülemüle (5 Kőfaragó utca, 1085)

 Hungarian, Central European and Jewish classics halfway between Astoria and Rákóczi tér.
 Try their lecsó with sausage (for light eaters), any one of their enormous cholent selection (Jewish cuisine connoisseurs – Budapest food has plenty for you to discover) or the chicken paprikás – you won’t be disappointed!
 Undoubtedly one of the best Hungarian restaurants in Budapest

 The name translates as “Little market”, as this little but loveable restaurant takes full advantage of the vicinity of the District V market hall.
 Meat lovers looking for traditional Hungarian food: try brassói (with home-made pickles) or bélszín steak as local specialties.

 Rosenstein (3 Mosonyi utca, 1087)

 Famished for a great Hungarian meal outside the party district?
 This is a place you’ll never find on your own without an insider tip.
 The small street is off of Keleti railway station, and literally only known for this gem.
-The dishes are original Budapest food, traditional, and on the more expensive side – but worth every forint.
-Make sure you try the Hungarian desserts after your meal, and remember for the rest of your life that cucumber salad comes with paprika and sour cream!
+Traditional Hungarian dishes are original Budapest food, traditional, and on the more expensive side – but worth every forint.
+We recommend you to try the stuffed cabbage and make sure you try the Hungarian desserts after your meal, and remember for the rest of your life that cucumber salad comes with paprika and sour cream!
 Full stop.

-Fine dining in Budapest: great restaurants on the more expensive side
+Fine dining experience: great Hungarian restaurants in Budapest on the more expensive side

 Borkonyha (3 Sas utca, 1051)